maivincent/arribachocolat/_i18n/en/_posts/2024-01-20-chococumi-70-esmeraldas.md

 Here is a surprising dark chocolate whose notes clearly differ from the Ecuadorian chocolates I've tried so far.

-We are in an herbaceous world here, with mushroom and tobacco notes, and hints of toasted baguette... everything starts airy and precise, then slowly gains space and roundness, with a flavor that lingers long in the mouth.
+We are in an herbaceous world here, with mushroom and tobacco notes, and hints of toasted baguette and rosemary... everything starts airy and precise, then slowly gains space and roundness, with a flavor that lingers long in the mouth.

 It's a rather pleasant chocolate, but above all one that stands out for new tonalities.